OCR-D/ocrd-website/site/en/workflows.md

 input file group, and a TextLine element with the resulting polygon outline is added to the annotation of the output PAGE.

+**Note:** If you use `ocrd-cis-ocropy-segment`, you can directly go on with [Step 13](#step-13-dewarping-on-line-level).

 **Note:** If you use `ocrd-tesserocr-segment-line`, which uses only bounding boxes instead of polygon coordinates, then you should post-process with the processors described in [Step 12](#step-12-resegmentation-line-level).
-If you use `ocrd-cis-ocropy-segment`, you can directly go on with [Step 13](#step-13-dewarping-on-line-level).
+Alternatively, you can use the [`ocrd-tesserocr-recognize` all-in-one processor](#step-x-multistep) that can do line segmentation, region segmentation and recognition in one step.

 **Note:** As described in [Step 7](#step-7-page-segmentation), `ocrd-sbb-textline-detector` and `ocrd-cis-ocropy-segment` do not only segment the page, but also the text lines within the detected text regions in one step.
 Therefore with those (and only with those!) processors you don’t